10

 Mohamed Abdel-Wahab

-Internationally renowned interventional cardiologist specialized in TAVI and complex coronary interventions.
-Head of the department of structural heart disease at Heart Center Leipzig, the largest European center in terms of number of TAVI procedures.
-Professor Abdel-Wahab has contributed to over 200 papers in the field of interventional cardiology in high profile peer review journals.
+Prof Mohamed Abdel-Wahab is an internationally renowned interventional cardiologist specialised in TAVI and complex coronary interventions.
+Head of the department of Structural Heart Disease at Heart Center Leipzig, the largest European centre in terms of number of TAVI procedures.

 View full profile